Tricks to Keep Certain Areas of Your House Warmer

 Is Your Heater Running?

 It’s not a joke.
 Your heater may not be running at its best, especially if it has been a long time since your last tune-up.
 Preventative maintenance can keep your heating and air conditioning running and troubleshoot potential problems with your system.
 Total Comfort has a 16-point summer tune-up and a 17-point winter tune-up that will ensure your system is always at its peak.
-If something does break, preferred clients are priority one for repairs and replacement parts.
+If something does break, Total Comfort VIPs are priority one for repairs and replacement parts.
 That means you will never be without your heating and air conditioning.
 In addition to check-ups, make sure you are changing your filters regularly to ensure a steady air-flow.

 Stay warm this winter with these toasty tips and schedule a tune up for your system.
 For more information on heating in MN, consult your experts at Total Comfort.